Healing from Complex PTSD

 How Trauma Therapy Works

 Trauma treatment isn't about reliving every detail of what happened or forcing yourself to "just get over it."
-Effective trauma therapy helps your nervous system finally complete the survival response it couldn't finish during the trauma.
+Effective trauma therapy helps your nervous system finally complete the survival response it couldn't finish during the trauma and rebuild a sense of safety within yourself and with others.

 My Approach: Phase-Oriented Trauma Treatment

-I integrate evidence-based trauma care with my Soul Unity Therapy framework to create a comprehensive healing path:
+I integrate evidence-based trauma care with my Soul Unity Therapy framework to create a comprehensive healing path that honors your attachment needs:

-Phase 1: Safety and Stabilization Before processing traumatic memories, we establish:
+Phase 1: Safety and Stabilization (Building a Secure Base) Before processing traumatic memories, we establish:

 - Physical and emotional safety in your current life